petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-content-authoring-and-management/creating-claritys-commerce-content.md

 uuid: e9801e49-14af-43d7-bd38-d90ad513f96c
 ---
 # Creating Clarity’s Commerce Content

 Although they are not yet a B2C enterprise, Clarity wants to leverage some of the capabilities available through Liferay Commerce to create product-specific content.
-Because the Commerce and DXP codebases have been merged, using these features is easier than ever.
-While it is feasible to build Clarity's product material using web content structures, Liferay’s commerce features may provide an additional layer of future-proofing to the website.
+While it is feasible to build Clarity's product material using web content structures, Liferay’s commerce features provide an additional layer of future-proofing to the website.
 In this section, we'll cover the following commerce features:

 - Catalogs
 - Products